Castdeath97/titanic-analysis/README.md

 # titanic-analysis
-An analysis using various Machine Learning models based on the Kaggle Titanic competition which also including an evaluation of various modelling techinques
+An analysis using various Machine Learning models based on the Kaggle Titanic competition which also including an evaluation of various modelling techniques

 ## File Hierarchy